Wanting to make the perfect smoothie every time? This post is the ultimate guide that will help you start blending perfect smoothies today!

 One way to get a creamier smoothie would be to use frozen fruits and veggies, doing so will help keep your drink chilled and thick.
 Bananas are known to be one of the best frozen fruits to add to your smoothie.
-If you’re not a fan of bananas I have 10 Ways to Make Banana Free Smoothies that you can easily do.
+You gotta love a strawberry banana smoothie!
+But if you're not a fan of bananas, I have 10 Ways to Make Banana Free Smoothies that you can easily do.

 Can I Make Vegan/Dairy-Free Smoothies?

 Of course.
-If you’ve browsed through my blog I have so many alternatives for dairy-free and vegan lifestyles.
-So when you want to make a dairy-free smoothie, just use plant-based yogurt, coconut milk, or plant-based milk.
-It’s that easy!
+If you've browsed through my blog I have so many alternatives for dairy-free and vegan lifestyles.
+So when you want to make a dairy-free smoothie, just use plant-based yogurt and non-dairy milk like coconut milk, or plant-based milk.
+It's that easy!

-Now for the sweetener, you can just stick to maple syrup, agave, or molasses ( which I have used on cookies if you wanted something to snack on with your smoothie try this recipe out: Healthy Ginger Molasses Cookies.)
+Now for the sweetener: instead of honey, you can just stick to maple syrup, agave, or molasses ( which I have used on cookies if you want something to snack on with your smoothie try this recipe out: Healthy Ginger Molasses Cookies.)

 What's The Best Time To Drink A Smoothie?

 I've got asked this question more times than I can remember.
 Well here's the million-dollar answer....ANYTIME!
 Whether you are on-the-go, getting ready for a workout, or heading out to the office, a smoothie is a healthy way to keep you full and curb your cravings.

 Smoothies can keep us fueled throughout the day.
 Not only do they taste amazing, but they are also packed with vitamins, minerals, and fiber.

 Here are some of my top healthy smoothie recipes you should absolutely try.
 Remember to try smoothie bowls.
 They're delicious too!